-The A-Clinic Foundation is a non-profit organisation.
-The central office is involved in national and international activities in the fields of prevention, information and development.
+The A-Clinic Foundation provides substance abuse prevention and expert services that help to reduce substance abuse and other social and health problems.
+It is a non-profit and non-governmental organization.
+The central office in Helsinki is involved in national and international activities in the fields of prevention, information and development.
 The NGO activities are mainly funded by grants from The Funding Centre for Social Welfare and Health Organisations (STEA).

-The A-Clinic Foundation has over 100 employees and an annual budget of 12 million euros.
+The A-Clinic Foundation has over 100 employees.
 The Foundation’s daughter company A-klinikka Ltd offers treatment and rehabilitation services that are used annually by 13 000 clients.
 Our e-services reach over 320 000 monthly users.

 The guiding principles of the A-Clinic Foundation are the respect for human dignity, confidentiality, tolerance and responsibility.

 The A-Clinic Foundation works to improve the prevention and treatment of substance abuse - including the area of doping substances - and mental health problems.
 The Foundation carries out research and provides the general public with a broad range of web services.
 We publish reports and a journal on substance abuse prevention and treatment titled Tiimi and a peer-reviewed r-journal titled Tietopuu Tutkimussarja.

 Our researchers take part to international co-operation and publish also in English.
 Research activities include New Psychoactive Substances, psychosocial wellbeing, affected family members, doping in recreational sports, opioid substitution treatment, and risk for criminality or early death of patients with SUD.
 Short description of current research and links to publications is presented here.